-Any individual input statement may be up to 1024 characters long.
+Any individual input line (combination of characters separated by line-termination sequences) may be up to 1024 characters long.

 Statements in an input file may appear in any order.

 Any valid string of characters between two token delimiters is a token.